Soldiers crush protests as military seizes power in Burkina Faso

 The coup leaders forced private radio and television stations off the air, and journalists on the streets were threatened or beaten.

-Many streets in the city center were deserted and shops were closed as sporadic gunfire rang out in several districts of the capital.
+Many streets in the city centre were deserted and shops were closed, as sporadic gunfire rang out in several districts of the capital.
 Independence Square, which was the heart of October's uprising, was occupied by soldiers.

 "People started to gather, then in front of us we saw a V8 (military vehicle) that drove directly into the crowd and they started shooting, killing people," said protester Bakary Zongo.
 "People started falling down."